 The origins of Yale Aviation trace back to 1916, when a group of visionary Yale undergraduates established what would become the full enterprise of American military aviation.
-From such ambitious beginnings, the club has continued to the present day, furthering its mission of flight training and aviation education.
-Although Yale Aviation is now an independent organization with no formal ties to Yale University, its membership base is primarily comprised of members of the Yale community and their families.
+From such ambitious beginnings, the club has continued to the present day, furthering its mission of aviation education.
+Although Yale Aviation is now an independent organization with no formal ties to Yale University, its membership still includes some of the Yale community and their families.

-Yale Aviation proudly owns two Piper Aircraft airplanes ideal for flight training and recreational use by members with private pilot certificates.
-With these planes, based at the General Aviation Terminal of Tweed New Haven Airport, Yale Aviation is able to offer basic flight training leading to a Private Pilot certificate, as well as more advanced training leading to an Instrument rating and Commercial certificate.
-Flight training is conducted by Federal Aviation Administration (FAA)-certified instructors who operate under the steady supervision of the club’s Chief Pilot, Colonel Charles A. Skelton, USMCR (Retired), an FAA Wright Brothers Master Pilot and a Master Certified Flight Instructor.
+Yale Aviation proudly owns two Piper Aircraft airplanes ideal for recreational use by members with private pilot certificates or higher.
+Based at the General Aviation Terminal of Tweed New Haven Airport, Yale Aviation airplanes can also be used to obtain basic flight training leading to a Private Pilot certificate, as well as more advanced training leading to an Instrument rating and Commercial certificate, all in keeping with their mission formulated in 1965.
+Flight training, if desired, is arranged with members who are Federal Aviation Administration (FAA)-certificated instructors, under the steady supervision of the club’s Chief Pilot, Colonel Charles A. Skelton, USMCR (Retired), an FAA Wright Brothers Master Pilot and a Master Certified Flight Instructor.